-Option Description Default Setting: Enable Strong Password is not selected.
-Password Configuration You can define the length of your password. $Min = 4$, $Max = 32$ Password Bypass Allows you to enable or disable the permission to bypass the System and the Internal HDD password, when they are set.
+Option Description Internal HDD-0 Password Allows you to set, change or delete the administrator password.
+Default Setting: Not set Strong Password Allows you to enforce the option to always set strong passwords.
+Default Setting: Enable Strong Password is not selected.
+Password Configuration You can define the length of your password.
+Min = $4$ , Max = $32$ Password Bypass Allows you to enable or disable the permission to bypass the System and the Internal HDD password, when they are set.
 The options are: Disabled (Default Setting)Reboot bypass Password Change Allows you to enable or disable permissions to set a System password and a Hard Drive password when the admin password is set.
-Default Setting: Allow Non-Admin Password Changes is not selected Non-Admin Setup Changes Allows you to determine whether changes to setup option are permitted when an administrator password is set.
+Non Admin Catus Changes Default Setting: Allow Non-Admin Password Changes is not selected Non-Admin Setup Changes Allows you to determine whether changes to setup option are permitted when an administrator password is set.
 This option is disabled by default.
 Allows Wireless Switch Changes TPM Security This option lets you control whether the Trsuted Platform Module (TPM) in the system is enabled and visible to the operating system.
 When disabled the BIOS will not turn On the TPM During POST.
 The TPM will be non-functional and invisible to the operating system.
 When enabled, the BIOS will turn On the TPM during POST so that it can be used by the operating system.
 This option is disabled by default.
 NOTE: Disabling this option does not change any settings you may have made to the TPM, nor does it delete or change any information or keys you may have stored there.
 It simply turns Off the TPM so that it cannot be used.
 When you re-enable this option, the TPM will function exactly as it did before it was disabled.
 NOTE: Changes to this option take effect immediately.
 TPM Security Computrace Allows you to activate or disable the optional Computrace software The options are: Deactivate (Default Setting) Disable Activate NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed CPU XD Support Allows you to enable the Execute Disable mode of the processor.
 Default Setting: Enable CPU XD Support OROM Keyboard Access Allows you to set access to enter the Option ROM Configuration screens using hotkeys during boot process.
-The options are: Enable (Default Setting) One Time Enable Disable
+The options are: Enable (Default Setting)